mansueli/blog_backup/clftvo3ex000509l6erb05i9f.md

 ---
 title: "Using custom claims & testing RLS with Supabase"
+seoTitle: "How to use and test Supabase PostgreSQL Row-Level Security"
+seoDescription: "Learn how to implement custom claims and test row-level security (RLS) with Supabase and PostgreSQL.
+Improve the efficiency of your access control rules."
 datePublished: Wed Mar 29 2023 16:04:52 GMT+0000 (Coordinated Universal Time)
 cuid: clftvo3ex000509l6erb05i9f
 slug: using-custom-claims-testing-rls-with-supabase